SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Audio is more critical than video for many applications, but its importance (relative to other packets in the flow) is still an application decision (requirements: REQ-MEDIA-AV-SEPARATE, REQ-MEDIA-CLIENT-DECIDES).
+For example, the ability of the receiver to change the priority by communicating to the network -- without cooperation of the sender -- gives a hearing-impaired user the ability to adjust video above audio.

-Especially with media over QUIC, the server or proxy sends the same stream to all receivers, including the same metadata.
-Thus, when a client needs different prioritization (e.g., video over audio), this is only achievable by signaling that priority inversion from the client to the ISP router (requirement: REQ-CLIENT-DECIDES).
+Especially with media over QUIC, the server (or relay) sends the same stream to many receivers, including the same metadata.
+Thus, when a client needs different prioritization (e.g., video over audio or the other way around), this is only achievable by signaling that priority inversion from the client to the ISP router (requirement: REQ-CLIENT-DECIDES).